EJ-Lan/BearHub/CODE_OF_CONDUCT.md

 Anyone who violates the Code of Conduct may be subject to consequences, including but not limited to warnings, temporary bans, or permanent bans, as deemed appropriate by the project maintainers.

+[Community Discord](https://discord.gg/7hDdHT7awA): Join our community chat platform and privately message one of the project maintainers.
+Please provide a clear description of the incident and any relevant information

 ## Scope

 This Code of Conduct applies to all project spaces, including GitHub repositories, forums, discussions, events, and any other communication channels associated with BearHub.